insipx/coil/README.md

 - In asynchronous jobs, database queries will be run asynchronously with SQLx
 - Migrations are included in the binary and exposed via a `migrate` fn.
 - Enqueue is an `async fn`

+## License
+This program includes code from the `Swirl` library, used under the [MIT License](https://github.com/sgrif/swirl/blob/master/LICENSE-MIT) or [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT)

+This program is sublicensed under [GPLv3](https://github.com/insipx/coil/blob/master/LICENSE).
+An original MIT license copy for `Swirl` is provided in the source.